 Where was “Alien” filmed?
 10 locations from the classic sci-fi film and its sequels

-Ridley Scott’s classic sci-fi horror Alien (1979) takes place in deep space, light years from Earth, on the starship Nostromo as it picks up what the crew thinks is a distress signal from a nearby moon, LV-426.
+Ridley Scott's sci-fi horror classic Alien (1979) takes place in deep space, light years from Earth, on the starship Nostromo as it picks up what the crew thinks is a distress signal from a nearby moon, LV-426.
 By the time Ellen Ripley (Sigourney Weaver) figures out the signal is actually a warning, Kane (John Hurt) is attacked by an unknown lifeform.
 Ignoring Ripley’s quarantine protests, Dallas (Tom Skerritt) and Lambert (Veronica Cartwright) bring a facehugged Kane back on board.
-Facehugger eventually turns into a chest-burster and escapes into the murky industrial shadows of the ship.
+The Facehugger eventually turns into a chest-burster and escapes into the murky industrial shadows of the ship.

 Shepperton Studios (Shepperton, England)

-Of course, this primal cat-and-mouse between the humans and the horrifying xenomorph they accidentally unleashed was not actually filmed in outer space.
+Of course, this primal cat-and-mouse between the humans and the horrifying Xenomorph they accidentally unleashed was not actually filmed in outer space.
 In fact, nearly all of production took place on enormous soundstages provided by Shepperton Studios near London, in addition to miniature work finalized at Bray Studios in Windsor, England.

-Charles de Lauzirika’s behind-the-scenes documentary The Beast Within: The Making of Alien (2003) details how over 200 artists, engineers, and other technical specialists constructed three full-size sets at Shepperton.
+Charles de Lauzirika’s behind-the-scenes documentary The Beast Within: The Making of Alien (2003) details how more than 200 artists, engineers, and other technical specialists constructed three full-size sets at Shepperton.
 Those sets included the surface of the mysterious planetoid LV-426, the seemingly abandoned alien spaceship, and the interiors of the Nostromo itself.

 Tons of raw materials like glass, sand, rocks, and more arrived at Shepperton and crafted the moon’s surface.
 Since this area was indoors and it was impossible to properly cool the studios during a heat wave, actors and their doubles kept nearly fainting from the heat to the point that they had nurses on hand.
-As it turns out, Scott had his pre-teen sons stand in for crew members for several scenes to make the externals of the Nostromo look larger (the two boys did, in fact, pass out from the temperature in their suits).
+As it turns out, Scott had his preteen sons stand in for crew members for several scenes to make the externals of the Nostromo look larger (the two boys did, in fact, pass out from the temperature in their suits).

 Art director Roger Christian used tricks he learned from designing Star Wars (1977) sets to repurpose scrapped aircrafts and bomber jets to create the Nostromo’s underdecks, giving the ship the junkyard aesthetic that made its so-called space truckers feel right at home.